Queso Dip made with all natural ingredients but all the smooth and creamy cheese dip that’s perfect for your favorite dip or nachos!

 So amazing I’ve basically ditched Nachos because now I have nachos that never get soggy.

 We don’t just make the standard queso dip of Velveeta and Rotel though, we love a good homemade queso with real cheese made with a bechamel sauce.
-Plus with the added chiles you’ll LOVE the flavors and appreciate how easy it is too.
+Plus with the added chilis you’ll LOVE the flavors and appreciate how easy it is too.

 Like this recipe?
 Then Like us on Facebook!